alexander-jackson/alexander-jackson.github.io/content/posts/bisecting-commits.md

 ## Problem Space

-Let's say we have a repository with a few commits in it, containing a simple `file.py` script with some functions in it:
+Say we have a repository with a few commits in it, containing a simple `file.py` script with some functions in it:

 ```bash
 ~/c/showcase> git log